Skip to content

 • Identification: core.base_predictor.BasePredictor

 • Purpose: An abstract base class that defines a common interface for all predictors (e.g., detector, segmenter, classifier).
+Major architectural overhaul - now delegates model operations to pluggable BaseInferenceBackend implementations.

-• Inherits: Generic[PredictionType, GroundTruthType], ABC
+• Inherits: Generic[InputDataType, PredictionType, GroundTruthType], ABC

 • Interfaces (Provided):

-• unload_model(self) -> None: Unloads the model to free memory.
+• unload_model(self) -> None: Delegates to backend.unload_model().

-• evaluate(self, ground_truth: GroundTruthType, prediction: PredictionType | None = None, input_data: np.ndarray | None = None, **predict_kwargs: Any) -> dict[str, float]: Evaluates a single prediction against a ground truth.
+• evaluate(self, ground_truth: GroundTruthType, prediction: PredictionType | None = None, input_data: InputDataType | None = None, **predict_kwargs: Any) -> dict[str, float]: Evaluates a single prediction against a ground truth.

-• evaluate_batch(self, ground_truth_batch: list[GroundTruthType], predictions_batch: list[PredictionType] | None = None, input_data_batch: list[np.ndarray] | None = None, num_workers: int = 4, show_progress: bool = True, **predict_kwargs) -> dict[str, float]: Evaluates on a batch of items using parallel processing.
+• evaluate_batch(self, ground_truth_batch: list[GroundTruthType], predictions_batch: list[PredictionType] | None = None, input_data_batch: list[InputDataType] | None = None, num_workers: int = 4, show_progress: bool = True, **predict_kwargs) -> dict[str, float]: Evaluates on a batch of items using parallel processing.

-• visualize(self, input_data: np.ndarray, predictions: PredictionType, save_path: str | Path | None = None) -> np.ndarray (abstract): Visualizes predictions on the input data.
+• visualize(self, input_data: InputDataType, predictions: PredictionType, save_path: str | Path | None = None) -> np.ndarray (abstract): Visualizes predictions on the input data.

 • model_context(self) (context manager): Temporarily loads the model for a block of code.